Edward Vladimirovich Frenkel, Professor of Mathematics,

 Here’s my little chart from 2014 inspired by your first note: https://81018.com/chart2/ The first 60 notations are in groups of ten and are just wistful speculations.

 I know that you have no time, but I also thought it was impolite of me to not respond to your note from four years ago.
 I just didn’t want to waste your time.
 Thanks.

 PS.
 I have copied Prof. Dr. Robert Langlands.
 I had sent him a note to introduce this naive (high school) work not too long ago.
 Although he may not remember it, this copy might help to open a discussion.
 I am sure, like you, he is overwhelmed with email from all the idiosyncratic folks who have studied “not-quite enough” mathematics and physics to be helpful.
 And, of course, within such a small world, there are a lot of us! -B

 First email: Sun, Oct 13, 2013 at 4:24 PM

-At that time we were not familiar with Kees Boeke’s work from 1957, and Phil Morrison’s Powers of Ten, and Cary Huang’s Scale of the Universe.
+At that time we were not familiar with Kees Boeke’s work from 1957, or with Phil Morrison’s Powers of Ten, or Cary Huang’s Scale of the Universe.
 We were following geometries.
 We were dividing by 2.
 Our goal was the Planck scale.
-Our model was a wholly-different-other.

-At 45 steps within we were in the range of the size of a proton.
-Another 67 steps were were in the range of the Planck Length.
+At the 45th step within we were in the range of the size of a proton.
+In another 67 steps we were in the range of the Planck Length.
 “Wow.
 That was interesting,” I observed.
 We then started on the path out to the edges of the Observable Universe.
 Another 90-or-so steps, we were there.